numanair/keeby-cat/Docs/Keeby-Cat Build Instructions.md

 1. Determine layout (for LEDS)
 2. Solder:
    1. LEDs
-   2. Headers to *board*.
+   2. Headers to *board* (not MCU).
 The solder goes on the top of the board.
 The plastic part of the headers is on the underside (with the Keeby Cat logo).
+Use the longer side of the legs and trim them after soldering.
+They do not need to be flush, just slightly trimmed.
    3. Encoder(s)
-3. Install top plate
+3. Combine the (3D printed) top plate with the key switches.
 4. Install and solder
    1. Key switches: 3x spots over MCU must be done before soldering the MCU itself (SW3, SW6 and SW14).
    2. Potentiometers: most importantly POT2 must be done before the MCU.
-   3. Solder MCU (Blue Pill) to the installed headers with the
+   3. Solder MCU (Blue Pill) to the installed headers.
+The correct orientation has the MCU-side facing the ground when complete.
    4. OLED screen